giftig/flippy/README.md

 ## Development setup
-See the [giftig/flippy-tester](https://www.github.com/giftig/flippy-tester/) project for a ready-to-go dev environment for this project.
+See the [giftig/flippy-tester](https://www.github.com/giftig/flippy-tester/) project for a ready-to-go dev environment for this project using flippy-standalone and nginx to serve the admin site.

 ## Management interface